Perfect Roasted Potato Wedges

 –Roast potatoes as directed.

 –Let cool to room temperature.
-(This should take 30-45 minutes which is still in the safe zone.)
+(This should take 30 to 45 minutes, which is still in the safety zone.)

 –Place the entire sheet pan directly into the freezer.